GIScience/ohsome-api/README.md

 1. checkout/download the repository
 2. move to your Maven project directory in a shell (e.g. Windows PowerShell)
-3. enter the command `mvn -DskipTests=true package` to build the project without running tests (won't work otherwise atm)
+3. enter the command `mvn -DskipTests=true package` to build the project without running tests (if you want to run the integrated tests locally, look at the section [Testing](https://gitlab.gistools.geog.uni-heidelberg.de/giscience/big-data/ohsome/ohsome-api#testing))
 4. to run the jar file enter the following (if no additional keytables file is given, you can assume that it is included):
     * keytables included: `java -jar target/ohsome-api-0.9.6.jar --database.db=C:/path-to-your-data/ba-wue.oshdb`
     * keytables not included: `java -jar target/ohsome-api-0.9.6.jar --database.db=C:/path-to-your-data/ba-wue.oshdb --database.keytables=C:/path-to-your-keytablesFile/keytables`